rusty-bits/octool/README.md

  - if `OpenCanopy.efi` is enabled it will copy the OcBinaryData Resources to `OUTPUT/EFI/OC/Resources`
  - if Misc->Security->Vault is set to Basic or Secure, octool will compute the required files and sign the `OpenCore.efi` if needed
  - right now, octool will ignore resources that it doesn't know about unless they are placed in the INPUT folder, it will print out a warning, but it will not make a change to the config.plist for the unknown resource
  - any file placed in the `INPUT` folder will take priority and will be used for the `OUTPUT/EFI`, even if a more recent version of that resource is available elsewhere.
-This is good for using a specific version of a kext, for example, or for using a specific SSDT or USBMap, but I need to have octool print a message as a reminder when it uses files from INPUT
+This is good for using a specific version of a kext, for example, or for using a specific SSDT or USBMap
  - lastly, it will again validate the `OUTPUT/EFI/OC/config.plist` file with ocvalidate

 'i' show `info` of highlighted item.
- - If item is resource such as a kext or driver, octool will show the source of the file it will place in the OUTPUT EFI folder.
+ - If item is resource such as a kext or driver, octool will show the source of the file it will place in the `OUTPUT/EFI` folder.
  - If the highlighted item is a field of the config.plist, octool will show the relevant description and info from the latest [Acidanthera](https://github.com/acidanthera) Configuration.tex file.

 'm' `merge` - add missing fields to the `config.plist` if they are in the `Sample.plist` without changing any existing fields